 Your Dog Ate Chocolate.
 Now What?

-Typically, your dog will vomit on his own.
-If not, your vet might want you to give him hydrogen peroxide to make him throw up -- 1 tablespoon for every 20 pounds, Wismer says.
-You can use a turkey baster or a medicine dropper to give him the liquid.
+Typically, your dog will vomit on their own.
+If not, your vet might want you to give them hydrogen peroxide to make them throw up -- 1 tablespoon for every 20 pounds, Wismer says.
+You can use a turkey baster or a medicine dropper to give them the liquid.

 If you think your dog ate chocolate, don't wait for warning signs, Wismer says.
 These can take 6 to 12 hours to show up.
 Symptoms include: